 - Broken bones or fractures

-During 2016, the NHTSA reports that 5,286 riders lost their lives nationwide in motorcycle accidents.
-This number represents a 5.1 percent increase in the number of motorcyclist deaths from 2015 to 2016.
+During 2016, the National Highway Traffic Safety Administration (NHTSA) reports that 5,286 riders lost their lives in motorcycle accidents across the U.S. This number represents a 5.1% increase in the number of motorcyclist deaths from 2015 to 2016.
 Texas had the third highest number of rider deaths in 2016 with 458 motorcycle-related fatalities statewide.
 When you compare the number of miles traveled during the year, motorcyclists are 28 times more likely to die in traffic crashes than occupants of cars.

 The NHTSA estimates that the use of motorcycle helmets saved 1,859 lives during 2016.
 Another 802 riders may have survived if they had been wearing a helmet at the time of the motorcycle crash.
-Motorcycle helmets are thought to be about 37 percent effective in preventing the death of a motorcyclist and 41 percent effective in preventing the death of a passenger on a motorcycle.
-During 2016, the NHTSA reports that 43 percent of the people killed in motorcycle accidents in Texas were wearing a helmet and 54 percent of the people killed were not wearing a helmet at the time of the crash.
+Motorcycle helmets are thought to be about 37% effective in preventing the death of a motorcyclist and 41% effective in preventing the death of a passenger on a motorcycle.
+During 2016, the NHTSA reports that 43% of the people killed in motorcycle accidents in Texas were wearing a helmet and 54% were not wearing a helmet at the time of the crash.

-Motorcyclists and passengers under the age of 21 must wear a motorcycle helmet when riding a motorcycle, according to the Texas motorcycle helmet laws.
-However, riders and passengers 21 years of age and older may ride without a helmet if they are covered by health insurance, or they complete a motorcycle safety course.
-While the law may allow riders and passengers to forgo a motorcycle helmet, the prevailing belief is that motorcycle helmets do reduce the risk of death and significantly reduce the risk of brain injuries in motorcycle crashes.
+Motorcyclists and passengers under the age of 21 must wear a motorcycle helmet when riding a motorcycle, according to Texas motorcycle helmet laws.
+However, riders and passengers 21 years of age and older may ride without a helmet if they are covered by health insurance, or if they complete a motorcycle safety course.
+While the law may allow riders and passengers to forgo helmets, the prevailing belief is that motorcycle helmets do reduce the risk of death and significantly reduce the risk of brain injuries in crashes.

-Why Should I Contact a Texas Motorcycle Accident Attorney?
+Why Should I Contact a Corpus Christi Motorcycle Accident Lawyer?

 Insurance companies are notorious for blaming the motorcyclist for causing the collision.
 Even some police officers tend to look more harshly at a rider when investigating an accident because of the unfounded stereotype that riders are reckless and careless.
 Therefore, it may be difficult for a rider to recover compensation for an injury claim if he or she is pursuing the claim without the assistance of an attorney.